Best Books for K1 & K2 Kids in Singapore: A Parent's Reading List (2026)

 Pair Books with Digital Practice

-Reading Level Guide for K1 vs K2
+Reading Level Guide: K1 vs K2

 K1 (age 4 to 5) — Pre-reader to Emergent Reader